 Besides successfully teaching children to spell, Marie's All About Spelling program, supplemental readers, and All About Homophones activity book have also received numerous awards from children's publishing organizations, including several Mom's Choice Awards, an IBPA Benjamin Franklin Award, and a Moonbeam Children's Book Award.
 The program has also garnered awards from homeschooling publications like "The Old Schoolhouse Magazine" and "Practical Homeschooling."

 Marie's newest program is the breakthrough curriculum All About Reading.
-Starting with Level Pre-1, the program begins reading instruction at the preschool and kindergarten age when children first become interested in learning to read.
+Starting with Pre-reading, the program begins reading instruction at the preschool and kindergarten age when children first become interested in learning to read.
 Rather than just presenting random ABC activities that children typically engage in at this age, however, All About Reading focuses on activities that teach real pre-reading skills like phonological awareness, print awareness, letter knowledge, listening comprehension, and motivation to read, which Marie calls The Big Five Skills™.

 As Marie states, "These skills are important to help children understand the basics of language and how it works, preparing them for learning to read.
 The beauty of the program is that as the child plays special games, enjoys creative little crafts, and engages in charming storytime activities, he is also effortlessly absorbing these all-important pre-reading skills."